DMuszynski/design-patterns/factory-method/README.md

 <h2>Consequences</h2>

-- Eliminates the need to bind application specificclasses into your code
+- Eliminates the need to bind application specific classes into your code
 - Provides hooks for subclasses: the factory method gives subclasses a hook for providing an extended version of an object
 - Connects parallel class hierarchies: a clients can use factory methods to create a parallel class hierarchy (parallel class hierarchies appear when objects delegate part of their responsibilities to another class)